Updated

 Freeze beef taquitos individually wrapped in 2 layers of plastic wrap and 1 layer of aluminum foil for up to 2 months.
 Reheat directly from frozen, adding a few minutes to the bake time.

-Cheesy, beefy, warm, and flavorful beef taquitos are worth celebrating.
-This Cinco de Mayo, pair these taquitos with a tall Margarita to really get the party started!
-Top your taquitos with fresh guacamole, pico de gallo, sour cream, and shredded cheese, and serve them with a side of cilantro lime rice and refried beans!
+These cheesy, beefy, warm, and flavorful beef taquitos are worth celebrating.
+This Cinco de Mayo, I am serving them with a tall margarita to really get the party started!
+I’ll set out some bowls with creamy guacamole, homemade pico de gallo, sour cream, and shredded cheese, and serve them with a side of cilantro lime rice and refried beans.

 Great recipe!
 Made it for dinner tonight and my husband and son loved it.